ant512/gobble/README.md

                         sent to Akismet for comment validation.
  - port:                the port on which Gobble should listen.
  - postPath:            the path to the posts directory.
+ - commentPath:         the path to the comments directory.
  - mediaPath:           the path to the media directory.
  - themePath:           the path to the themes directory.
  - theme:               the theme to use.